Lewes (UK Parliament constituency): Elections in the 1830s

 Kemp resigned, causing a by-election.

 Elections in the 1840s

 Blunt's death caused a by-election.

 On petition, Harford was unseated, due to bribery and corruption, and Fitzroy was declared elected on 21 March 1842.
 Fitzroy was then appointed a Civil Lord of the Admiralty, requiring a by-election.

 Elphinstone resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 Elections in the 1850s

 Brand was appointed a Lord Commissioner of the Treasury, requiring a by-election.

-FitzRoy was appointed First Commissioner of Works and Public Buildings, requiring a by-election.
+FitzRoy was appointed First Commissioner of Works, requiring a by-election.

 Elections in the 1860s

 FitzRoy's death caused a by-election.